2025 Agenda

 • Preparing the construction workforce for new technology through education, training, and change management

-Head of Faculty of Engineering and Design, Atlantic Technological University
+Head of School of Building & Civil Engineering, Atlantic Technological University

 Digital Project Solutions - Business Partner BAM Ireland